 If Infrared Heat Warms People and Objects, Will The Room Be Cold?
 Myth Buster Ep.
 4

 The internet is an incredible learning resource.
 It makes thousands of articles sharing one common topic easily accessible by the click of a button.
 Information from professionals, scholars, and enthusiasts can all be shared faster and wider than ever before, meaning anything that you or I are searching for can be accessed in mere seconds.
-However, this same reason which makes the internet the most superior learning tool of this generation, also makes it the most untrustworthy at the same time.
+However, the same reason that makes the internet the most superior learning tool of this generation, also makes it the most untrustworthy at the same time.

 Whilst we would like to think that all information we come across online is backed up by research of its own or screened before it reaches the eyes of the public, this is not the case at all.
 Due to this, it is incredibly easy for inaccurate information to be spread across a larger platform than it usually could be.